 Late Policy: Students are expected to submit all assignments on the date and time designated in the syllabus.
 Any essay turned in after class on its due date will receive an automatic reduction of one full grade (10%).
 Essays turned in after the week of instruction will not be accepted.
-Each student will be allowed to make up one in-class essay per semester.
+Each student will be allowed to make up one in-class essay per semester with a 10% grade penalty.
 Other work done during class periods may not be made up.